Master of Philosophy: Pakistan

-Spain

-In Spain, the MPhil degree is equivalent to the Diploma de Estudios Avanzados, or DEA.
-To obtain it, a student completes a full year of doctoral courses, trains in research methods and conducts original research towards a thesis.

 United Kingdom

 In most UK universities, the MPhil is a research degree.
-The completion of an MPhil typically requires two years of full-time (or five years or more of part-time) study and the submission of coursework and a thesis comprising a body of original research undertaken by the candidate (typically 25,000 to 50,000 words).
+The completion of an MPhil typically requires two years of full-time (or five years or more of part-time) study and the submission of coursework and a thesis comprising a body of original research undertaken by the candidate (typically 15,000 to 30,000 words).
 It is common for students admitted into a PhD program at a UK university to be initially registered for the degree of MPhil, and then to transfer (or upgrade) to the PhD upon successful completion of the first (or sometimes the second) year of study: this will often involve the submission of a report or dissertation by the student, and possibly an oral examination or presentation.
 Conversely, a PhD candidate may transfer to an MPhil programme or be awarded the degree of MPhil if they do not meet the requirements for the award of a PhD.

 Usage can be different at the ancient universities.
 The MPhil at Oxford and Cambridge can be either a taught degree or a research degree, and may take one or two years, depending on the course.
-Cambridge University offers one- and two-year-long MPhil degree programs across all of its departments and faculties, although in most cases the Cambridge MPhil is a one-year taught degree.
+The University of Cambridge offers one-year full-time and two-year part-time MPhil taught degree programmes, with almost all taught MPhils being one-year programmes, as well as longer research MPhils similar to those elsewhere.
 This takes the place of the MA at other universities, as the Oxbridge MA is awarded to BA graduates after a certain period without any further study.
-At Oxford University, the MPhil is usually a two-year master's degree.
-The Oxford MPhil requires a lengthy thesis in the second year and more examinations than a one-year master's degree (such as the MSc or MSt).
+At the University of Oxford, the MPhil is usually a two-year taught degree, but is a one-year research degree in some departments.
 The ancient Scottish universities, who for historical reasons award the Scottish MA upon completion of four-year first degree programs in arts and humanities subjects, differ in their use of MPhil or MLitt for postgraduate research degrees, but are slowly standardizing to the MPhil as a research degree and the MLitt as a taught degree.